Volunteering in Guatemala (Xela)!

 Guatemala offers tons of travel options for the visitor.
 Global Crossroad volunteers don’t have to miss out on all there is to see.
 Our work days are typically 4-6 hours, after which volunteers have free time to explore.
 Weekends are entirely yours for planning whatever trips you desire.

 Have you got more questions for us?
 We hope so.
 Please browse through our FAQ to find answers to your questions.

 Which airport do I need to fly in for my volunteer project?

-You should fly into Quetzaltenango Airport for your volunteer work in Guatemala.
+You should fly into International Airport of Guatemala City (Airport La Aurora) for your volunteer work in Guatemala.

 Do you organize airport pick up?

 Yes, we do organize airport pick-ups for our international volunteers.
 You just need to provide our staff with your flight details.